archishou/MidnightChessEngine/ChessEngine/ChessEngine_tests/lib/googlemock/docs/cook_book.md

 Note: this example has a downside: namely, if the expectation is not satisfied, our test will run forever.
-It will eventually time-out and fail, but it will take longer and be slightly harder to debug.
+It will eventually time-out and fail, but it will take longer and be slightly harder to debug_diagnostics_file.
 To alleviate this problem, you can use `WaitForNotificationWithTimeout(ms)` instead of `WaitForNotification()`.

 ## Misc Recipes on Using gMock